brucezztong/ZZTong-Prefabs/README.txt

 RELEASE NOTES: (Newest to Oldest)

 A20.6-ZZ013 :
+Added terrain stamps.
+This is a first-time thing for the modlet.
 Added rwg_tile_residential_cap to finish off the set.
 Added some filler POIs: crater_01, based off a TFP crater.
 Made POIs look a little more beat up.
 (I'm still not on TFP's level.)